Manuscript wishlist

 -Exceptionally voice-driven (ALAN COLE IS NOT A COWARD by Eric Bell)

--LGBTQIA+ (Too many favorites to name—one that’s darker is THE BEST LIARS IN RIVERVIEW by Lin Thompson)
+-LGBTQIA+ (Too many favorites to list!
+One that’s darker and more identity-driven is THE BEST LIARS IN RIVERVIEW by Lin Thompson, but I also love stories with queer joy at their hearts, like YOU SHOULD SEE ME IN A CROWN by Leah Johnson).

--Chronically ill and/or disabled creators and characters (BREATHE AND COUNT BACK FROM TEN by Natalia Sylvester)
+-Chronically ill and/or disabled creators and characters (JOINED AT THE JOINTS by Marissa Eller, BREATHE AND COUNT BACK FROM TEN by Natalia Sylvester)

 -Mental health topics and representation, neurodivergence (GOOD DIFFERENT by Meg Eden Kuyatt—also a fantastic novel-in-verse!)

--I also do my best to feature, uplift, and prioritize BIPOC creators and stories.
+-I also do my best to feature, uplift, and prioritize QTBIPOC creators and stories, as well as other creators and stories with marginalized identities.

 -Mixed storytelling formats, e.g. Multiple POV, mixed-POV (FANS OF THE IMPOSSIBLE LIFE by Kate Scelsa—three narrators, one told in first-person, one in second-person, one in third-person)